nes-lab/shepherd/README.md

 ansible-playbook deploy/bootstrap.yml
 ```

-Finally, use the `install.yml` playbook to setup the *shepherd* software, optionally configuring PTP for time-synchronization:
+Finally, use the `deploy.yml` playbook to setup the *shepherd* software with the configured roles from inventory:

 ```
-ansible-playbook deploy/install.yml -e ptp=true
+ansible-playbook deploy/deploy.yml
 ```

 ## Usage